MetaMask/metamask-extension/README.md

 * The `allow-scripts` configuration in `package.json`
   * Run `yarn allow-scripts auto` to update the `allow-scripts` configuration automatically.
 This config determines whether the package's install/postinstall scripts are allowed to run.
 Review each new package to determine whether the install script needs to run or not, testing if necessary.
   * Unfortunately, `yarn allow-scripts auto` will behave inconsistently on different platforms. macOS and Windows users may see extraneous changes relating to optional dependencies.
-* The LavaMoat auto-generated policy in `lavamoat/build-system/policy.json`
+* The production LavaMoat policy files (`lavamoat/browserify/*/policy.json`)
-  * Run `yarn lavamoat:auto` to re-generate this policy file.
+  * Run `yarn lavamoat:auto` to re-generate these policy files.
 Review the changes to determine whether the access granted to each package seems appropriate.
   * Unfortunately, `yarn lavamoat:auto` will behave inconsistently on different platforms. macOS and Windows users may see extraneous changes relating to optional dependencies.
+* The build system LavaMoat policy file (`lavamoat/build-system/policy.json`)
+  * Run `yarn lavamoat:build:auto` to re-generate this policy file.
+  * This only applies if the external modules imported by the build system or its dependencies have changed.
+Keep in mind that some modules may be imported dynamically, and may elude LavaMoat's static analysis.
+If this occurs, debug the build system with [`ndb`](https://www.npmjs.com/package/ndb) to determine which packages are dynamically imported, add them to the "useless" imports in `development/build/index.js`, and re-run the auto policy script.

 ## Architecture